forta-network/docs/docs/scanner-quickstart.md

 # Run a Scan Node

 !!! important "Early Decentralization Phase"
-    At this phase, only approved nodes are allowed onto the network.
+    At this phase, only Forta-approved nodes are allowed onto the network.
 In later phases, Forta will introduce economic security measures that will allow permissionless scan nodes.

 ## Scan Node Requirements